openlookeng/hetu-core/hetu-docs/en/develop/getting-started.md

 ### Overview

 After building openLooKeng Core for the first time, you can load the project into your IDE and run the server.
-We recommend using [IntelliJ IDEA](http://www.jetbrains.com/idea/).
+It is recommended to use [IntelliJ IDEA](http://www.jetbrains.com/idea/).
 Because openLooKeng is a standard Maven project, you can import it into your IDE using the root `pom.xml` file.
 In IntelliJ, choose Open Project from the Quick Start box or choose Open from the File menu and select the root `pom.xml` file.

 After opening the project in IntelliJ, double check that the Java SDK is properly configured for the project: